 Knowledge and understanding

-At the end of the course the student will acquire the basic knowledge relating to the expertise in the activities of testing and characterization of packaging raw material and packaging object.
+At the end of the course, the student will acquire the basic knowledge on the properties of non metallic material for packaging.

 Applying knowledge and understanding

 The student will be able to make proper choices in the selection of the many packaging options available today.
-The students will be able to use the acquired knowledge to analyze and process numerical data to support their decision-making.
+Thanks to the lab experiences, the students will be able to use the acquired knowledge to analyze and process numerical data to support their decision-making.

-On passing the exam the student should acquire sufficient language property, at least as regards the technical and chemical terminology specific of the course.
+On passing the exam, the student will acquire adequate language property as regards the technical terminology specific of the course.

-Knowledge of Chemistry and Material Science (Technology of Applied Chemistry) are useful bases for the operation of the course.
+Knowledge of Chemistry and Material Science are useful bases for the operation of the course.